datawithAsif/Finance-And-Business-Projects/README.md

-# Finance-And-Business-Projects
+Finance and Business Projects
-Valuation and Portfolio Optimization With Excel Workbooks
+Company Valuation and Portfolio Optimization with Accompanying Excel Workbooks